-The University seeks to promote a safe environment where students and employees may participate in the educational process without compromising their health, safety or welfare.
-The Arizona Board of Regents’ Student Code of Conduct, ABOR Policy 5-308, prohibits threats of physical harm to any member of the University community, including to one’s self.
-Threatening behavior can harm and disrupt the University, its community and its families.
+The University seeks to promote a safe environment where students and employees may participate in the educational process without compromising their health, safety, or welfare.
+The Arizona Board of Regents (ABOR) Student Code of Conduct, ABOR Policy 5-308, prohibits threats of physical harm to any member of the University community, including to one’s self.
+Threatening behavior can harm and disrupt the University, its community, and its families.

-Threatening Behavior is Prohibited.
-“Threatening behavior” means any statement, communication, conduct or gesture, including those in written form, directed toward any member of the University community that causes a reasonable apprehension of physical harm to a person or property.
-A student can be guilty of threatening behavior even if the person who is the object of the threat does not observe or receive it, so long as a reasonable person would interpret the maker’s statement, communication, conduct or gesture as a serious expression of intent to physically harm.
+“Threatening behavior” means any statement, communication, conduct, or gesture, including those in written form, directed toward any member of the University community that causes a reasonable apprehension of physical harm to a person or property.
+A student can be guilty of threatening behavior even if the person who is the object of the threat does not observe or receive it, so long as a reasonable person would interpret the maker’s statement, communication, conduct, or gesture as a serious expression of intent to physically harm.

 - Leave the area immediately.

-- Call the Police by dialing 9-1-1 to request that an officer come to the location.
-Inform the Police if it is a repeat occurrence.
+- Call the University Police by dialing 9-1-1 to request that an officer come to the location.
+Inform the Police if this is a repeat occurrence.

 - University employees who observe what appears to be threatening behavior must also report it to their supervisor or Department Head, who should report it to the Dean.

-The Dean of Students Office may utilize a student behavior assessment committee to assist in determining whether the student can remain on campus or whether other appropriate disciplinary actions should be taken.
+The Dean of Students Office may utilize the Student Behavior Assessment Committee to assist in determining whether the student can remain on campus or whether other appropriate disciplinary actions should be taken.
 The Student Behavior Assessment Committee is an advisory committee that shall include representatives from Counseling and Psychological Services, the Dean of Students Office, member(s) of the Faculty (including a representative of the Faculty Senate Student Affairs Policy Committee), Life and Work Connections, the Department of Risk Management, the University Police Department, and other ad hoc members and consultants as deemed necessary by the Dean of Students on a case-by-case basis.
-The Committee will receive its charge from the Dean of Students, as necessary.
+The committee will receive its charge from the Dean of Students, as necessary.